 Sometimes you’re just very excited and enthusiastic about an idea or proposal.
 Maybe you have been harboring a secret crush on a fellow customer in your local bakery and over a Bretzel they finally approach you and ask you out.
 In this situation you could say:

 The classic word in German for yes is ja! .
-You can’t do much wrong with that.
-Apply it in any situation, especially if you are not sure if one of the other options fit.
+You really can’t go wrong with a simple ja!
+Apply it in any situation, especially if you are not sure if one of the other options fits.

 Jepp!Jepp is also written jep, jap or jup and it’s an informal way of saying yes.
 It actually comes from the English “yes” and is used mostly among a younger demographic.
 Don’t use this in a formal letter!